 Did you know that jackfruits are the largest tree fruits in the world?
 A single fruit can weigh up to 35kgs.
 Yeah, that huge.
 Jackfruits mainly grow in tropical regions but are thought to have originated from India.
 It has a rather interesting appearance- like a giant avocado- with soft and sweet peach-colored flesh on the inside.

 It has a unique sweet taste drawn from different flavors like mangos and pineapples.
-Per 100 grams cup, jackfruits provide an impressive 1.72 grams of proteins.
+Per 100 grams cup, jackfruits provide an impressive 1.72 grams of protein.
+With these kinds of figures, it’s not surprising that you’ll find jackfruits among fruits with high protein content.
 Other macro and micronutrients found in jackfruits include carbohydrates, fiber, vitamin C, and minerals like Magnesium (10).

 Guavas are tropical fruits that have lime-green skin and a pink fleshy center.
 Its taste ranges from slightly sour to sweet based on how ripe it is.
 The more ripened ones have appear to be light yellow and are the sweetest ones.